duhow/wibox/README.md

 # Install

+Check [INSTALL](./INSTALL.md) document for complete information.

+Use `sudo make all` to run all the steps to prepare your custom image.

-You can extract and build your image:
+You can manually extract and build your image:

 ```
 sudo cramfsck -x /tmp/cram mtd4-file
 sudo mkcramfs -e 0 -v -L /tmp/cram/ /tmp/cramfs.file
 ```

-You can also use `sudo make all` to run all the steps to prepare your custom image.

-Check [INSTALL](./INSTALL.md) document for more information.

 # Related